Mt. Memorial Cemetery History

 Connections to the Civil War

-On September 17, 1861, the Battle of Blue Mills Landing took place just south of Liberty, near the Missouri River.
+On Sept.
+17, 1861, the Battle of Blue Mills Landing took place just south of Liberty, near the Missouri River.
 Union forces unsuccessfully attempted to prevent pro-Confederate Missouri State Guards from northern Missouri from crossing the river near the confluence with the Blue River to reinforce Sterling Price at Lexington.
 The fighting at Blue Mills Landing lasted for an hour and resulted in a total of 126 casualties.
 The Union forces suffered 56 casualties and the Missouri State Guard lost 70.
 Union troops set up a hospital in Jewell Hall on the campus of William Jewell College and buried their dead in the adjacent Mt.
 Memorial cemetery.
-Accounts vary, but a survey compiled in 1933 lists 6 Civil War veterans and 25 soldiers killed in the battle of Blue Mills Landing who were buried in the southwest corner of the cemetery.
+Accounts vary, but a survey compiled in 1933 lists six Civil War veterans and 25 soldiers killed in the battle of Blue Mills Landing who were buried in the southwest corner of the cemetery.

 In the summer of 1862, Union troops again occupied the hilltop around the cemetery.
 The 5th Cavalry of the Missouri State Militia established its headquarters and barracks at Jewell Hall.
 A series of shallow rifle pits was dug around the brow of the hill, within 20-yards of the cemetery.
 The soldiers used the soft white rock tombstones for target practice during the time the trenches were in use, April to September 1862.
 Evidence of target practice is visible on several of the stones in the southwest corner.

 In 1912, the remains of 27 Civil War soldiers were moved to Fort Leavenworth National Cemetery at the request of family members.
 The remains of at least 6 soldiers are known to still be in Mt.
-Memorial, and 2 or 3 are marked with gravestones.
+Memorial, and two or three are marked with gravestones.
 There is mention in a cemetery census compiled in 1962 that there are a number of unmarked Civil War graves in the northeast corner of the cemetery, but these have not been confirmed.